opendistro/for-elasticsearch-docs/docs/elasticsearch/logs.md

 Elasticsearch has two "slow logs," logs that help you identify performance issues: the search slow log and the indexing slow log.

 These logs rely on thresholds to define what qualifies as a "slow" search or indexing operation.
 For example, you might decide that a query is slow if it takes more than 15 seconds to complete.
-Similar to the application logs, you *can* configure slow logs using `log4j2.properties`, but in most cases, the `_settings` URI for each index is the better approach.
+Similar to the application logs, you *can* configure slow logs using `elasticsearch.yml` or `log4j2.properties`, but in most cases, the `_settings` URI for each index is the better approach.
 By default, both logs are disabled (all thresholds set to `-1`).

 ```json
 GET <some-index>/_settings?include_defaults=true